Estimating population average treatment effects from experiments with noncompliance: Estimator

 \section{Estimator}

-We are interested in using the outcomes from an RCT to estimate complier--average causal effects for a target population.
-Compliance with treatment in the population is not assigned at random, but rather may depend on unobserved variables, confounding the effect of treatment received on the outcome of interest.
+We are interested in using the results of an RCT to estimate complier--average causal effects for a target population.
+Compliance with treatment in the population is not assigned at random.
+It may depend on unobserved variables, thus confounding the effect of treatment received on the outcome of interest.
 RCTs are needed to isolate the effect of treatment received.

 Ideally, we would take the results of an RCT and reweight the sample such that the reweighted covariates match the those in the population.
 In practice, one rarely knows the true covariate distribution in the target population.
-Instead, we consider data from a nonrandomized, observational study in which participants are representative of the target population.
+Instead, we consider data from an observational study in which participants are representative of the target population.
 The proposed estimator combines RCT and observational data to overcome these issues.